jhill1/SEPwC/source/Code_basics.rst

 Objects are widely used in both Python and R modules/libraries, so it's worth getting our head around them now.

 An object is a single instance of a class.
-Think of the the ``Class`` as the template.
+Think of the ``Class`` as the template.
 You can make multiple instances of that ``Class`` and each one is an ``Object``.

 Let's make a ``Dog`` class.
 Each ``Dog`` has a set of attributes and some actions.
 Those will depend